brittaniSavery/personal-website/content/projects/code/dcldb.md

   image: meta/dcldb.png
 ---

-The Dragon Cave Lineage Database (DCLDB) is an online database of lineages (and breedings coming soon!) of the digital dragons from the creature collection game, [Dragon Cave](https://dragcave.net).
+The Dragon Cave Lineage Database (DCLDB) is an online database of lineages of the digital dragons from the creature collection game, [Dragon Cave](https://dragcave.net).

 ## Background